 The issuer of your new card will pay off your old debt and transfer the balance onto their card.

 You might be wondering why a bank would do this.
-The simple answer is the banks use balance transfers to attract new customers.
+The simple answer is the banks use balance transfers to attract new customers and make money if you spend on the card or have a balance after the introductory offer expires.

 You will have to make minimum monthly repayments and you may have to pay a balance transfer fee of 1% to 2% of the amount you are transferring.

-It’s a good idea to pay off as much as you can on your new card while the 0% introductory rate applies, because after that period it will revert to a higher interest rate.
+It’s a good idea to pay off as much as you can on your new card while the introductory balance transfer rate applies, because once the introductory balance transfer period ends it will revert to a higher interest rate.

 It’s also worth remembering the 0% rate won’t apply to purchases made using your balance transfer card.